Mabel007/Zuri_tasks/README.md

 ### Getting familiar with CSS selectors(classes and ID's), some commonly used properties, like margin, padding, border, background-color, fonts etc.

 ### Task 2 is to create and populate a table.
 The description can be found in the table.txt file.
-The aim is to know how to create and use table elements like thead, th, tr, td, and attributeslike cell spacing, cell padding, and border.
+The aim is to know how to create and use table elements like thead, th, tr, td, and attributes like cell spacing, cell padding, and border.
 Here again I made use of css selectors and properties.

+### The next task I'm solving is the tribute page.
+I am designing an html page that will serve as a tribute about the person i admire most.
+It will have a title, heading, description(detail), an img and img caption.
+A timeline that will be in the form of a list.
+A link that will lead to the biography of the tribute.
+And I will explore other tags like small, figcaption, strong, blockquotes and figure.